HTTP

 Introduction to Node.js HTTP Module

-.
-This method returns an instance of an HTTP server, which can listen for requests and send responses.
-Below is a simple example of how to create a basic HTTP server using this method:
+method.
+This method returns an instance of an HTTP server that can listen for connections on a specified port.
+Below is an example of how to create and start a simple HTTP server:

 Handling Different Routes